LukasBlanck/shallow-water/README.md

 ```

 #### OpenMP

-The OpenMP and CUDA backends are conditionally compiled.
-If either dependency is unavailable or explicitly disabled, the corresponding accelerated backend is excluded while the serial solver remains available.

 CMake automatically searches for OpenMP and if it is found the OpenMP accelerated backend gets compiled to enable a toml change only backend choosing.